yuqiii-wang/KnowledgeNotes/math/finance/repo/repo_practices.md

 SOFR reflects transactions in the Treasury repo market, that in the Treasury repo market, people borrow money using Treasury debt as collateral.

+* The United States Federal Overnight Reverse Repo (O/N RRP)

+This is a cash liquidity management tool that attracts depository institutions to place money in the Fed who pays interests to the depository institutions, so that less funds are being lent in the market.

+The Federal Reserve manages *overnight interest rates* (the rates at which banks lend funds to each other at the end of the day in the overnight market to meet federally-mandated reserve requirements) by setting the *interest on reserve balances* (IORB) rate, which is the rate paid to depository institutions (e.g., banks) on balances maintained at Federal Reserve Banks.

+Every day, the Federal Reserve accepts overnight cash investments from banks, government-sponsored enterprises (the housing agencies plus the Federal Home Loan Banks), and money market mutual funds and provides Treasury securities (gov bonds) as collateral at its Overnight Reverse Repurchase Agreement (ON RRP) facility.

+The overnight means the repo has a duration of one night.

 ## Risks